-3. WHAT IS WHISTLEBLOWING?
+4. WHAT IS WHISTLEBLOWING?

-- 3.1 Whistleblowing is the disclosure of information which relates to suspected wrongdoing or dangers at work.
+- 4.1 Whistleblowing is the disclosure of information that relates to suspected wrongdoing or dangers at work.
 This may include:

-- (a) criminal activity;
+- a) criminal activity,

-- (b) miscarriages of justice;
+- b) miscarriages of justice,

-- (c) danger to health and safety;
+- c) danger to health and safety,

-- (d) damage to the environment;
+- d) damage to the environment,

-- (e) failure to comply with any legal or professional obligation or regulatory requirements;
+- e) failure to comply with any legal or professional obligation or regulatory requirements,

-- (f) bribery;
+- f) bribery,

-- (g) facilitating tax evasion;
+- g) facilitating tax evasion,

-- (h) financial fraud or mismanagement;
+- h) financial fraud or mismanagement,

+- i) negligence,

-- (i) negligence: - (i) unauthorised disclosure or use of confidential information; - (k) the deliberate concealment of any of the above matters. - 3.2 A whistleblower is a person who raises a genuine concern relating to any of the above.
-If you have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities that you think could be a matter of public interest (a whistleblowing concern) you should report it under this policy. - 3.3 This policy should not be used for complaints relating to your own personal circumstances that are unlikely to be in the public interest, such as the way you have been treated at work.
-In those cases you should use the Grievance Procedure or Anti-harassment and Bullying Policy as appropriate.
+- i) unauthorised disclosure or use of confidential information, or

+- k) the deliberate concealment of any of the above matters.

+- 4.2 A whistleblower is a person who raises a genuine concern relating to any of the above.
+If you have any genuine concerns related to suspected wrongdoing or danger affecting any of our activities that you think could be a matter of public interest (a whistleblowing concern) you should report it under this policy.

+- 4.3 This policy should not be used for complaints relating to your own personal circumstances that are unlikely to be in the public interest, such as the way you have been treated at work.
+In those cases, you should use the Grievance Procedure or Anti-harassment and Bullying Policy as appropriate.

-4. RAISING A WHISTLEBLOWING CONCERN
+5. RAISING A WHISTLEBLOWING CONCERN

-- 4.1 We hope that in many cases you will be able to raise any concerns with your manager.
+- 5.1 We hope that in many cases you will be able to raise any concerns with your manager.
 You may tell them in person or put the matter in writing if you prefer.
 They may be able to agree a way of resolving your concern quickly and effectively.
-In some cases they may refer the matter to a Company Director or external advisor. - 4.2 However, where the matter is more serious, or you feel that your manager has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact a Company Director. - 4.3 We will arrange a meeting with you as soon as possible to discuss your concern.
+In some cases they may refer the matter to a Director or external adviser. - 5.2 However, where the matter is more serious, or you feel that your manager has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact a Director. - 5.3 We will arrange a meeting with you as soon as possible to discuss your concern.
 You may bring a colleague or union representative to any meetings under this policy.
-You companion must respect the confidentiality of your disclosure and any subsequent investigation. - 4.4 We will take down a written summary of your concern and provide you with a copy after meeting.
+Your companion must respect the confidentiality of your disclosure and any subsequent investigation. - 5.4 We will take down a written summary of your concern and provide you with a copy after the meeting.
 We will also aim to give you an indication of how we propose to deal with the matter.

-5. CONFIDENTIALITY
+6. CONFIDENTIALITY

-- 5.1 We hope that staff will feel able to voice whistleblowing concerns openly under this policy.
+- 6.1 We hope that staff will feel able to voice whistleblowing concerns openly under this policy.
 However, if you want to raise your concern confidentially, we will make every effort to keep your identity secret.
-If it is necessary for anyone investigating your concern to know your identity, we will discuss with you. - 5.2 We do not encourage staff to make disclosures anonymously.
-Proper investigation may be more difficulty or impossible if we cannot obtain further information from you.
-It is also more difficult to establish whether any allegations are credible and have been made in good faith.
-Whistleblowers who are concerned about possible reprisals if their identity is revealed should come forward to a Senior Manager and appropriate measures can then be taken to preserve confidentiality.
-If you are in any doubt you can seek advice from Protect (formerly Public Concern at Work), the independent whistleblowing charity, who offer a confidential helpline.
-Their contact details are at the end of this policy.
+If it is necessary for anyone investigating your concern to know your identity, we will discuss this with you. - 6.2 We do not encourage staff to make disclosures anonymously.
+Proper investigation may be more difficult or impossible if we cannot obtain further information from you.
+It is also more difficult to establish whether any allegations are credible.
+Whistleblowers who are concerned about possible reprisals if their identity is revealed should come forward to a Director and appropriate measures can then be taken to preserve confidentiality.
+If you are in any doubt, you can seek advice from Protect, the independent whistleblowing charity, who offer a confidential helpline.
+Their contact details can be found at the end of this policy.

-6. EXTERNAL DISCLOSURES
+7. EXTERNAL DISCLOSURES